-Verify that the logical switches are configured.
-See Create a Logical Switch.
+- Verify that the logical switches are configured.
+See Create a Logical Switch in Manager Mode.

-Verify that an NSX Edge cluster is deployed to perform network address translation (NAT) configuration.
-See the NSX-T Installation Guide.
+- Verify that an NSX Edge cluster is deployed to perform network address translation (NAT) configuration.
+See the NSX-T Data Center Installation Guide.

-Familiarize yourself with the tier-1 logical router topology.
-See Configuring the Tier-1 Logical Router.
+- Familiarize yourself with the tier-1 logical router topology.
+See Tier-1 Logical Router.

-- Assign a name for the logical router.
+- Enter a name for the logical router and optionally a description.